Day 1: Thursday, May 16

 Description

 This panel will consider methods to increase access to mental health related services and resources for individuals who may be cautious to engage due to certain societal or cultural stigmas associated with mental health.
-The panelists will discuss how to address resistance and encourage utilization of mental health and performance resources among players and other team personnel.
+Our panel consisting of team mental health and performance professionals, team personnel (health and front office staff), and players will share their advice on how to address resistance and encourage utilization of mental health and performance resources amongst players and other team personnel.
 The panel will also identify some common cultural considerations for all stakeholders to be aware of.

 3:40 PM